chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] fix: Do not offer custom type in loop variable
+- [ ] Use PSI helpers to get loop variable
-- [ ] fix: Do not offer custom type for isinstance checks
+- [ ] Use PSI helpers to find isinstance checks (look for more opportunities)
-- [ ] fix: Do not make available when parsing error in file

 ## Completed Tasks (newest first)

+- [x] fix: Do not offer custom type in loop variable
+- [x] fix: Do not offer custom type for isinstance checks
+- [x] fix: Do not make available when parsing error in file
 - [x] ignore_testParameterAnnotationUpdateWrapsCallSites
 - [x] Restore roots prefix
 - [x] fix: No wrap with Self